 We had envisioned “Little Leader” as a casual role-playing game that captures the fascination of a society with dictator figures.
-This premium experience was inspired by “Mafia Wars” like games with a layer of over the top storytelling driven by a captivating dialogue system.
+This premium experience was inspired by “Mafia Wars”-like games with a layer of over-the-top storytelling driven by a captivating dialogue system.

 The quest for Innovation implies failing:

-On launch, many developers, ourselves included, trusted Apple’s suggestions that players would want quick-hit experiences that last only seconds at a time.
+At launch, many developers, ourselves included, trusted Apple’s suggestions that players would want quick-hit experiences that last only seconds at a time.
 In many ways they were right, it’s not comfortable to hold your arm up for lengthy sessions.
 You might as well grab your iPhone for a richer, fuller experience.
 However, there’s a very thin line between comfort and engagement.
 We quickly learned that short shorter interactions meant more interactions and ended up embracing the slogan “10 seconds every 10 minutes”.
-We were doing this purely based on intuition as there were literally no games out at that time to confirm whether this worked or not.
+We were doing this purely based on intuition, since there were literally no games out at that time to confirm whether this worked or not.